 Establishing an annual savings goal based on anticipated income is also a great way to set up retirement savings within your company's financial structure.
+By saving a certain amount every week, every two weeks, or every month, you can spread out your savings over the course of the year.
 This allows you to also monitor your income versus savings and to determine whether you are on track to reach your goals.
 This then makes it easier to adjust your expectations or even increase your savings to offset any future drops in revenue.

 The pitfalls to avoid to make saving for retirement easier

 1. Not taking advantage of the QPP fully.

 Some self-employed workers choose to issue themselves only dividends rather than a salary in order to avoid paying certain contributions such as the QPP.
 According to David Decary, however, earning a salary of $66,600 would mean you could contribute the maximum amount to the QPP in 2023.
 This would then allow you to benefit from a maximum, guaranteed and indexed pension, regardless of market fluctuations.
 He regards this as an excellent tool to diversify risk and income during retirement.